JasonSilvestri/VengeanceRCL/README.md

 if **you did everything right**, you should now have a fully functional `VengeanceRCL` Project set up and running.

-With that said, the `VengeanceRCL` Razor Class Library is a _Razor Class Library_, and not typically run standalone.
-Still, this part of the application is the documentation part of the application, and it is perfectly normal to review this content on the fly, via the repository and/or within Visual Studio.
+With that said, the `VengeanceRCL` Razor Class Library is a _Razor Class Library_, is made up of two primary variants of content.

+- **[Latest (Recommended)](https://github.com/JasonSilvestri/VengeanceRCL/tree/master/VengeanceRCL/wwwroot/docs/Official/README.md)** → Ideal for exploring the absolute latest versions of documents, processeses and/or design patterns we use today in relation to the variant content.
+It is **NOT** uncommon to have more content, final proofs, etc. in the latest version of the project for here.
+- **[Discovery](https://github.com/JasonSilvestri/VengeanceRCL/tree/master/VengeanceRCL/wwwroot/docs/Discovery/README.md)** → Best for looking into some of the historical research, resources, and other sources we pull together while brainstorming or prototyping content.
+It is **NOT** uncommon to find redundant content, errors, draft content, and/or other obvious considerations.

 There are several sections of the project that you can explore further.
 In fact, the `VengeanceRCL` Project is designed to be modular and extensible, allowing you to dive deeper into specific areas of interest.